waynodiablo/Oystercard/yelp.md

 ![Yelp screenshot](images/yelp.jpg)

+Rails is a popular web framework.
+Sinatra, by comparison, is a DSL, not a framework – it gives you much more flexibility and fewer conventions when you're building a website.
+Rails is, well... like being on rails.
+There are fewer decisions for you to make, and more decisions that are made for you.
+It's 'opinionated'.

 This week's project is a clone of [Yelp](http://www.yelp.co.uk).
 The goal is to introduce you to Rails, focusing especially on:

 * Creating Rails applications